11 Top Things to Do in Valparaíso, Chile—the Colorful Culture Capital

 Valparaíso is a port city in Chile known for its street art, brightly colored houses, steep hillsides, and vibrant culture.
 Called the “jewel of the Pacific,” Valparaíso, Chile is a popular tourist destination offering appeal and a bohemian side of life in the country.
-There is a lot of fun things to do in Valparaíso, Chile.
+There are a lot of fun things to do in Valparaíso, Chile.

 The benefit of the steep hills is there are lots of lookouts or miradors at every turn.
 You can enjoy the views of this interesting and unique city.
 It has the feel of a fishing village with an interesting and colorful side.

 Valpo, as it’s often called by locals and tourists alike, is no stiff city.
 It’s the casual and laid-back neighbor of Santiago, the capital city.
 They are only an hour and a half away by bus or car but couldn’t be more different.

 I’ll be honest—by the way, people absolutely gush about this city, I had my expectation set way too high.
 I arrived a bit baffled trying to see the charm in the heavily graffitied homes.

 The earthquake that hit right when we were at the coast didn’t help my impression.
 However, go beneath the surface, keep your expectations in check, and enjoy as it’ll surprise you.
 Valparaíso’s definitely a must-see when you go to Chile.

 Some links in this article may be affiliate links, which means that if you purchase through them, I receive a small commission.
 This will never cost you extra.
 Please read the disclosures to learn more.